GravityPDF/gravity-pdf-documentation/docs/v6/users/setup-pdf.md

 ### Password
 * When [*PDF Security*](#enable-pdf-security) is enabled, you have the option to password-protect your PDF documents.
-* [Mergetag](https://docs.gravityforms.com/category/user-guides/merge-tags-getting-started/) usage is allowed in this field.
+* [Merge tag](https://docs.gravityforms.com/category/user-guides/merge-tags-getting-started/) usage is allowed in this field.
 * Leave this field blank if you don't want to set a password (useful if you only want to control the end-user [*Privileges*](#privileges))

 :::note